Mary Johnson (writer): Foundation

 Since its inception in 2000, the A Room of Her Own Foundation (AROHO) has awarded six women with the biennial "Gift of Freedom Award," an award of $50,000 accompanied by creative and professional resources in support of the recipient's proposed creative project.
 Returning to its origins, the foundation also hosts a Retreat for Women Writers at Ghost Ranch every other summer.
 Johnson continues to serve as Creative Director of the foundation's retreats and to supervise the various publication contests and programs run by the foundation.

 An Unquenchable Thirst

 With the support of the foundation's growing community, Johnson finally published the story of her work with the Missionaries of Charity in her memoir, An Unquenchable Thirst: Following Mother Teresa in Search of Love, Service, and an Authentic Life (Spiegel & Grau, 2011).
 The book earned a place on Kirkus Review's Best Books of the Year list.
-Johnson continues to speak about the book and about her work with the Missionaries of Charity, and her decision to leave, with book groups and institutions around the country.